Feckenham: Recent

 Under the Local Government Act 1894 the civil parish was formed out of the part of Feckenham parish that was in the former Redditch Urban District, and was divided into Feckenham Rural and Feckenham Urban Districts, and the communities of Headless Cross and Crabbs Cross became part of Redditch Urban District.

 Economy

-From around 1790 and during the industrial revolution, the parish and Redditch were well known for the manufacture of needles and fish-hooks.
+From around 1790 and during the Industrial Revolution, the parish and Redditch were well known for the manufacture of needles and fish-hooks.
 Cycles and motors have also been manufactured in the area.
 Agriculture is still a major activity.
 Feckenham was the corporate headquarters of Barretts of Feckenham, a former nationwide chain of camping and walking equipment stores that ceased trading in 2008.
 A new chain of stores specialising in camping and outdoor equipment, Winfield's, took over much of the Barrett business and operates from the former premises in Feckenham.
 Several bed & breakfast guest houses and two pubs represent the village's hospitality industry.
 There is a garage carrying out motor maintenance and repairs.

+Electrical substation

+The 275 kV substation was built from 1960-61.
+A 125-ton transformer was transported from AEI in Rugby in early October 1960.
+This was thought to be largest load on the M1 at the time, a distance of 94 miles.
+It was one of two transformers.
+It It opened in 1961, one of two Supergrid stations in the country.